7 min read / 7 March 2022 / Laura Garvin Gomez

 is extracted from the fruits and seeds of the neem tree.
 It is a natural insecticide and offers many benefits for skin, particularly acne-prone skin types.

-Rich in fatty acids and glycerides, neem oil has excellent healing properties and is ideal for aiding skin conditions like eczema, psoriasis and ringworm over time.
+Rich in fatty acids and glycerides, neem oil aids skin conditions like eczema, psoriasis, and ringworm due to its anti-inflammatory and antibacterial properties.

 7) Sea buckthorn oil